ermuller/rancid-stuff/README.md

 backward-compatible with the waveserver stuff.
 Without access to the other to test though, I'm keeping this separate for now.
 Tested with a number of 3942s on 6.14

+## MRV updates
+MRV OptiDrivers have a nice simple cisco-style config system... except that it's incomplete.
+Some settings such as amplifier gain or channel assignments on tunable optics are applied as normal config changes, but are only stored in nvram on the affected module, with no record in the master config.
+I've added some port parsing so there's at least a record of what these steath config items are set to.  "show ports" gives channel ID for tunables, and EDFA gain settings.  "show plugins" provides requested tx power on tunables.
+And mrvlogin gets an update to handle the wider screens needed for these.
+Tested on OD v5.12.